quinnanya/quinnanya.github.io/src/_pages/cv.md

 * Nicholas S. Sawchen Lecture Series in Slavic Studies, University of British Columbia.
 "Computational Methods for Russian Literature : Current State and Future Directions", with Andrew Janco.
 November 17, 2020.
 * Spectrums of DH lecture series, McGill University.
 "What's a 'word': Multilingual DH and the English Default".
 October 15, 2020.
 * Digital Frontiers Flyover Comics Symposium 2020.
 "Layered Adaptation and Warped Nostalgia in Francophone Translations of the Baby-Sitters Club Graphic Novels", with Lee Skallerup Bessette.
 September 24, 2020.
 * DH 2020.
-Organized an <em>Animal Crossing: New Horizons</em> lightning talk series with Shawn Moore and presented on ACNH humor.
+Organized an *Animal Crossing: New Horizons* lightning talk series with Shawn Moore and presented on ACNH humor.
 July 24, 2020.
 * DH 2020 Digital Literary Stylistics SIG Tool Criticism 3.0 workshop.
 "It Doesn't Work:" Failure and DH Tools.
 July 21, 2020.
 * DHSI 2020 project management workshop.
 "Rolling the Dice on Project Management".
 June 20, 2020.
 * Disrupting Digital Monolingualism.
 Co-organized a weeklong asynchronous discussion of multilingualism and NLP with Kalika Bali.
 June 15-19, 2020.